Urethral Diverticulum (UD)

 Frequently Asked Questions

-Recovery from a urethral diverticulum surgery usually takes about 4 to 6 weeks, depending on the procedure type and your overall health.
-I will guide you through post-surgery care to make sure you heal well and feel better each day.
+Recovery usually takes about 4 to 6 weeks, depending on the procedure and your overall health.
+My Jaipur-based team will guide you every step of the way.

 Working hours